Seasonal Yard Clean Ups: Prep your Yard for Winter

 Dry Out Drip Systems

 Protect against pipe and irrigation damage by removing standing water from drip systems.
 Use a low-pressure compressor to blow any standing water out of your pipes.
-This also applies to lawn sprinkler systems, which should be winterized before the cold weather approaches.
+You should consider scheduling a sprinkler system winterization to accomplish this. .

 Plant New Shrubs